KJY93/Datacentric-Project-3/README.md

 - Users are able to view their own previous ratings and cereal contributions.

 ### b.
 Features to be implemented in the future
-For the future development of this cereal nutritional information web application, I would like to include features that will allow users to upload images of the cereal brands, brief description of the cereal brands and also features to allow user to follow and share their favourite cereals with each other.
+For the future development of this cereal nutritional information web application, I would like to include features that will allow users to upload images of the cereal brands, brief description of the cereal brands and also features to allow user to follow and share their favourite cereals with their followers.

 ## Project Surface